 Another factor in the decrease in consumption was the increase in the payment of taxes in all the processes of production, sale, and distribution of the drink, which affected the producers.

 The revolutionary movement also caused the decline of the industry by promoting agricultural distribution, especially in central Mexico, where the main pulque haciendas were located.
 An example of this situation was Apan, Hidalgo, where the peasants gained control of the land, and production was drastically reduced.
 "It was a tragedy what happened with the Mexican's drink, the pulque," he concluded.

 This drink is slowly gaining ground.
 In 2017, 217.7 million liters were produced, of which Hidalgo contributed 69.6 percent, according to figures from the Agrifood and Fisheries Information Service.

 Currently, several researchers agree that the new generations do not have a negative perception of pulque, its stigma disappears and, with it, an ancestral tradition is vindicated.

 In the Mexican cinema and in chronicles of the city that date back to the beginning of the 20th century, you can see how the pulquerías, whose names were always picturesque, were an attractive meeting place, where people used to have fun talking about everyday life, playing guitar, playing Spanish cards or hopscotch.

-According to INAH data, despite the popularity of pulque in recent years, it is estimated that in Mexico City there are only about 50 traditional pulquerías.
+Despite the popularity of pulque in recent years, it is estimated that in Mexico City there are only about 50 traditional pulquerías.
 This figure contrasts with the more than a thousand, of which there are records, that existed at the end of the 19th century and beginning of the 20th century in the capital of the country.

-Like mezcal, pulque was rescued from marginalization and shadows to give it its fair value as a traditional Mexican beverage, the only one that has preserved an extraction method intact for more than two thousand five hundred years.
+Like mezcal, pulque was rescued from marginalization and shadows to give it its fair value as a traditional Mexican drink, the only one that has preserved an extraction method intact for more than two thousand five hundred years.